 Project Two - Music/Montage Film

-Each student writes, directs, and edits a film of 2 to 4 minutes.
+Each student writes, directs, and edits a film of two to four minutes.

 Project Three - Final Film

-Each student writes, directs, and edits a film of 3 to 5 minutes.
+Each student writes, directs, and edits a film of three to five minutes.

 Acting For Film